Ralim/IronOS/Documentation/Flashing.md

   - If you have errors, see Troubleshooting [above](https://github.com/Ralim/IronOS/blob/7cb83850a8177eba5e7edbce4717b7aefd5938a0/Documentation/Flashing.md#troubleshooting).

-#### Option 2: if you are uncomfortable with the command line, the easiest tool to use is the chip vendors gui tool and drivers.
+#### Option 2: if you are uncomfortable with the command line, the easiest tool (besides Pine64 Updater) is the chip vendors gui tool/drivers.

-Steps
+### Steps

-1. Complete Steps 1-7 from [above](/Documentation/Flashing.md#Steps).
-Then continue with steps below.
+⛔ Do not use the DC power jack while updating firmware or you may destroy your PC.⛔

+1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
 2. Download both the `GD32 MCU DFU TOOL` and the `GD32 Dfu Drivers`.
    - GD32 DFU Tool [here](http://www.gd32mcu.com/en/download?kw=GD32+MCU+Dfu+Tool&lan=en).
    - If the link breaks, search for "GD32 MCU Dfu Tool" at this [link](http://www.gd32mcu.com/en/download/).
    - GD32 DFU Drivers [here](http://www.gd32mcu.com/en/download?kw=GD32+Dfu+Drivers&lan=en)
    - If the link breaks, search for "GD32 Dfu Drivers" at this [link](http://www.gd32mcu.com/en/download/).
    - Check properties of both downloads, tick Unblock if needed, then Unzip
-2. Install the drivers and Open the GD32 DFU tool.
-Ignore the prompt to update the tool.
+3. Install the drivers and the GD32 DFU tool (ignore prompts to update the tool).
+4. Enter DFU mode: press and hold (-) button at the back of Pinecil (do not release).
-3. While continuously holding down the minus (-) button, Connect the Pinecil to a Windows PC via USB cable (do not release the (-) yet).
+5. Connect Pinecil to a PC via USB cable (do not release the (-) yet).
+6. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
+This is normal.
-4. .
-The **screen will stay black** and you will hear a beep from Windows as it connects to Pinecil in DFU mode.
+7. You may hear a beep from Windows as it connects to Pinecil in DFU mode.
-5. .
-If you see windows notification that it does not recognize Usb device, then you didn't connect, repeat step 4 -plug usb-c to pc first, then hold down (-) on pinecil & while holding down, then push usb-c into pinecil (keep holding the (-) button).
+8. If you see windows notification that it `does not recognize Usb device`, then you didn't connect, repeat step 3-8.
+    -plug usb-c to pc first, then hold down (-) & while holding down, then push usb-c into pinecil (keep holding the (-) button).

+8. Open the GD32 DFU Tool (ignore prompts to update tool).
-6. At the top of the DFU tool, you should see `GD DFU DEVICE 1` appear if you successfully connected Pinecil.
+10. At the top of the DFU tool, you should see `GD DFU DEVICE 1` appear if you successfully connected Pinecil.
-7. Release the (-) button.
+11. If DFU Device box at top is blank, then Pinecil is not connected in DFU mode, repeat steps 3-11.
+12. If it has been more than 10 seconds since you connected the USB cable, Release the (-) button. (don't use Upload from Device section)
-8. Select `Download to device` > open > browse to folder you unziped in step 2.  (don't use Upload from Device section)
+14. Select `Download to device` > Open > Browse to folder dyou unziped in step 2.
-9. Select the  hex file for language.
+15. Select the `hex` file for language.
 English is  Pinecil_EN.hex , tick `Verify after download`.
-10. Click `OK` at bottom.
+16. Click `OK` at bottom.
 After a few minutes you will see 0-100%,  Download successfully!
 Click `Leave DFU` at the top.
-11. Disconnect pinecil cable from computer, plug it into a power source.
+17. Disconnect pinecil cable from PC, plug it into a power supply.
-12. Do not hold down any buttons, a new screen should appear.
+18. Do not need to press any buttons, a new screen should appear.
-13. To confirm upgrade, hold the minus (-) button down for a few seconds, it then shows new firmware version v2.xx.x....date
+19. To confirm upgrade, hold the minus (-) button down for a few seconds, it then shows new firmware version v2.xx.x....date

 Note: pc/laptop can not power pinecil, it generally only gets 5V (non-PD) there to communicate for firmware updates and Pinecil will report `DC Low` if you try.

 ## FAQ